hplp/ai-hardware-project-jason-leon-dj-brian/README.md

 Capture at least 50 images of the background with the label *_background* so the model can recognize when a face does not appear within the frame.

-After all images are capture, add them to a single .zip file.
+After all images are captured, add them to a single .zip file.
 In Windows you can do this by highlighting all of your image files and Right-Clicking **Send to > Compressed (zipped) folder** name the .zip file **dataset.zip**.

 ## Data Augmentation (Optional)
 If you are not able to capture enough data to train the model, you can alter each image to create a larger dataset.
 To do this, you can use the provided [jupyter notebook](examples/ei-image-augmentation.ipynb).